357r4bd/Backblaze-B2V2Client/README.md

 # DESCRIPTION / SET UP

-This module should help you create buckets and store files in the Backblaze B2 cloud storage service using V2 of their API.
+This module should help you create buckets and store/retrieve files in the Backblaze B2 cloud storage service using V2 of their API.

 Backblaze makes it easy to sign up for B2 from here: